trickydickie/microsoft-graph-docs/concepts/windowsupdates-software-updates.md

 ### Feature updates

-Feature updates in the deployment catalog are currently all for the *Windows 10* product so only a `version` field is provided.
+Feature updates in the deployment service's catalog are identified by version.
+Entries aggregate differences across architecture (e.g. x86 vs. x64) and product (in the Microsoft Update Catalog, all feature updates are for the *Windows 10* product).

 | Property | Description                                       |
 |----------|---------------------------------------------------|
 | version  | Feature update version for the Windows 10 release |

-For example:
+Below are some examples of feature updates in the deployment service's catalog.

 | Display name                               | Version |
 |--------------------------------------------|---------|